datosgobar/perfil-regional-metadatos-english/docs/index.md

 Following this 3 principles as guidelines, the Regional Metadata Profile:

 * **It is based on european application of DCAT (DCAT-AP)**.
-Takes the metadata profile for implementing open data catalogues more broadly used as a baseline, and extends it.
+Takes the metadata profile for implementing open data catalogs more broadly used as a baseline, and extends it.
 * **Follows same extensibility philosophy than DCAT**
     - Preserves the use of all mandatory fields.
     - If a non mandatory field is defined in the baseline, it is preferable using that one before creating a new one.